ManishBera05/forkifyapp/README.md

 After downloading or cloning the repo, type `npm run start` in the terminal to load the application locally on [localhost:8080](http://localhost:8080/).

+One can also check the demo of this website at (https://forkify-v2.netlify.app/) {note: this is not hosted by me this hosted version is the one shown in the course}

 ### Note

 You will need to sign up for an API key at [Food2Fork](https://www.food2fork.com/about/api) to use in `Recipe.js`.